Nonary/MonitorSwapAutomation/Readme.md

 ## Change Log

+**v2.0.5**
+- Upgraded script to latest version of [Sunshine Script Intaller](https://github.com/Nonary/SunshineScriptInstaller) which has performance improvements.

 **v2.0.4**
 - Improved compatibility for Windows 11 24H2, fixing a common scenario that caused Sunshine to be unable to find an output device.
 - Removed start delay, which will cause Moonlight to start the stream faster.
 If this causes issues, you can adjust the start delay back to 3 seconds.